-Non-Participating Providers or a Host Blue do not have a contract with the Claims Administrator to accept the Claims Administrator's Allowable Amount as payment in full for Covered Services.
+Non-Participating Providers do not have a contract with the Claims Administrator to accept the Claims Administrator's Allowable Amount as payment in full for Covered Services.
 You may be responsible for the total amount billed by a Non-Participating Provider.
 All Covered Services must be received from a Participating Provider in the Claims Administrator's PPO network, except:

-- For Emergency or Urgent Services; - Inter-Plan Arrangements, including the BlueCard® and Blue Shield Global® Core programs described in the Inter-Plan Arrangements section; and - When prior authorized by the Claims Administrator.
+- For Emergency or Urgent Services; - Inter-Plan Arrangements, including the BlueCard® and Blue Shield Global® Core programs described in the Out-of-area services section; and - When prior authorized by the Claims Administrator.